Simple to make and requiring no baking, these raw walnut brownies are healthy and delicious. They’re also vegan, gluten-free and refined sugar-free.

 - If not, add the walnuts to a blender and process until they form a flour.
 Blend the dates the same way until they are broken into small pieces.
 Add the walnut flour, date pieces and all other ingredients to a mixing bowl and mix together with your hands until a dough forms.

-- Scoop the dough into square or rectangular plastic tupperware (about 10-15cm wide), press it down flat with your fingers and score into small squares or rectangles with a flat knife.
+- Scoop the mixture into square or rectangular plastic tupperware (about 10-15cm wide), press it down flat with your fingers and score into small squares or rectangles with a flat knife.

 - Leave in the freezer for 1-2 hrs to set (if you can wait that long!), pry the square brownies out of the container using the flat knife, and eat.